 All of the approved vaccines will help to protect you from getting sick with COVID-19!
 This will not only be beneficial for you, but it will also serve to protect others around you, especially those that are at risk of severe illness and death.
 Additionally, the more people that get vaccinated, and the more quickly they do, the faster that life will begin to return to normal.
 Plus, there is more evidence to support that the virus causing COVID-19 can cause long-term effects in our body following an infection.

 Yes, all 3 available vaccines in the United States (Pfizer, Moderna, and Johnson & Johnson) are safe and effective.
-342 million doses of these vaccines have been administered since December under the most intense safety monitoring in U.S. history.
+Over 386 million doses of these vaccines have been administered since December 2020 under the most intense safety monitoring in U.S. history.
 All 3 available vaccines have met the Food and Drug Administrations rigorous scientific standards for safety, effectiveness, and manufacturing quality and have therefore all received emergency use authorization.
 For more information on COVID-19 vaccine safety, please visit: CDC Safety of COVID Vaccines; CDC COVID Vaccine Information for Specific Groups; WHO Safety of COVID-19 Vaccines; US Dept. of Health & Human Services Vaccine Safety.

 Which vaccine should I get?
 Is there a difference?